Jeff-Russ/ror-guides/rails-database.md

 	first_teacher.courses.where(name: chemistry)

-This would show the data for the chemestry class if we hadn't deleted it.
+This would show the data for the chemistry class if we hadn't deleted it.
 ________________________________________________________________________________
 ## Many-to-Many with Model-less Joins